RAFA YORK NEWS

 Finding it tough course

-Order and payment at the Club by 1st May please.
+Order and payment at the Club Bar by Wednesday 15 May please.
 Full details on the Branch Club notice board.

 CHANGE TO BRANCH CLUB WEEKDAY OPENING TIMES.